rmcsharry/sensei/README.md

 ## Prerequisites

 You have an [OpenAI API account](https://openai.com/blog/openai-api) and a [Heroku](https://signup.heroku.com/) account, and you have the `yarn`, `node`, and `heroku` packages installed on your machine.
-You will also need to have billing information set up with Heroku, though the readme instructions will guide you to cheap or free Heroku services where available.
+You will also need to have Postgres [installed locally](https://devcenter.heroku.com/articles/local-setup-heroku-postgres) and [CLI tools](https://postgresapp.com/documentation/cli-tools.html) set up.

 ## Steps to get started